bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-Okay, now we\'ll write the JavaScript we need to make this little application work.
-To start with, let\'s grab the actual destination details form and put that into a variable called **detailsForm** and then we\'ll have a event listener for when that form is submitted and instead of running an anonymous function we\'re actually going to run a name function called **handleFormSubmit** and then we\'ll start writing the beginning of that function.
+Okay, now we&apos;ll write the JavaScript we need to make this little application work.
+To start with, let&apos;s grab the actual destination details form and put that into a variable called **detailsForm** and then we&apos;ll have a event listener for when that form is submitted and instead of running an anonymous function we&apos;re actually going to run a name function called **handleFormSubmit** and then we&apos;ll start writing the beginning of that function.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->